imarkov5/capstone-2/UPER.md

 * I'm going to make a Hangman, 2D terminal game.
 * A player will be given a random word and, a description to guess.
 * A player can make 6 mistakes.
 * After each mistake, a part of the hangman will be drawn.
-Game is over when all 6 mistakes spent and a hangman is fully drawn
+Game is over when all 6 mistakes spent, and a hangman is fully drawn.
 *
 *
 *